TortoiseGit Manual

 If you have deleted a file or a folder and already committed that delete operation to the repository, then a normal TortoiseGitRevert can't bring it back anymore.
 But the file or folder is not lost at all.
 If you know the revision the file or folder got deleted (if you don't, use the log dialog to find out) open the repository browser and switch to that revision.
 Then select the file or folder you deleted, right-click and select Context MenuRevert to this revision.
 Refer to the section called “The Repository Browser” and the section called “Log Dialog” to find out more.

-Moving files and folders
+Moving Files and Folders

 If you want to do a simple in-place rename of a file or folder, use Context MenuRename...
 Enter the new name for the item and you're done.
+You can move an item around in the whole working tree, i.e., the name may start with ..\ to move a file upwards in the folder structure.
+Use the ... to open a file chooser dialog which automatically generates the correct destination name.

-1. select the files or directories you want to move
+1. Select the files or directories you want to move

 2. right-drag them to the new location inside the working tree